top of page

 Group Leader, Principal Investigator

-Luigi is a Senior Lecturer in Toxicology, and Group Leader at King's College London with more than 15 years of experience in the study of mode-of-action-driven toxicology of pharmaceuticals and cross-species extrapolation.
+Luigi is an Associate Professor (Senior Lecturer) in Mechanistic & Translational Toxicology, and Group Leader at King's College London with nearly 20 years of experience in the study of mode-of-action-driven toxicology of pharmaceuticals and cross-species extrapolation.
 He earned his PhD in Environmental Toxicology from Brunel University London in 2011 ( sponsored by GlaxoSmithKline), under the supervision of Professor John Sumpter OBE, working on the extrapolation of pharmacological and toxicological data between zebrafish, mammalian pre-clinical models, and humans.
 Luigi continued to develop his research interests in comparative pharmacology during a 4-year BBSRC/AstraZeneca-funded Post-Doc at AstraZeneca and Brunel University London, where he started his independent research group in 2015.
-In 2021, Luigi started a Senior Lecturer (Associate Professor) position at King's College London.
+In 2021, Luigi joined the Institute of Pharmaceutical Science at King's College London, where he leads an ambitious research program at the intersection of mechanistic toxicology, data science, and regulatory practice, developing animal-free toxicology approaches to support the safe use of pharmaceuticals and chemicals.
+In addition to his research, Luigi serves as member of Defra’s Hazardous Substances Advisory Committee, advising the UK Government on chemical safety and environmental health.
+He also chairs the Animal Welfare and Ethical Review Body (AWERB) at King’s College London, Guy’s campus, contributing to sustain King’s global leadership in ethical and responsible research practices.

 Ben Holmes.jpeg